lopes/netbox-scanner/README.md

 For instance, if some hosts in your monitored networks are eventually down, but you don't want `netbox-scanner` to manage them, just make sure that they **don't** have the tag defined in the configuration file.

-Of course, you can use `cron` to automatically run `netbox-scanner`.
+Of course, you can use `cron` to automatically run `nbscanner`.

 ## Configuration File
 `netbox-scanner` have a configuration file with all parameters needed to scan networks and synchronize them to NetBox.
-By default, this file is located at user's home folder and is created when `netbox-scanner.py` is executed for the first time.
-Before using `netbox-scanner.py` you should edit that file and fill all variables according to your environment.
+By default, this file is located at user's home folder and is created when `nbscanner` is executed for the first time.
+Before using `nbscanner` you should edit that file and fill all variables according to your environment.

 ## Importing from CSV File